indigo-astronomy/indigo/indigo_docs/PROPERTY_MANIPULATION.md

 properties associated with the device.
 - **request for change** of property item values - client can request change of the values of one or several property items.

 There are three classes of properties: **mandatory**, **optional**, and **device specific**.
-Each device class has a set of mandatory properties that should always be defined, a set of optional properties that may or may not be defined and a set of device specific properties which may not exist if there is no need.
+Each device class has a set of **mandatory** properties, that must always be defined and a set of **optional** properties, that may or may not be defined, depending on if this device class feature is supported or not.
 The list of the well known properties is available in [PROPERTIES.md](https://github.com/indigo-astronomy/indigo/blob/master/indigo_docs/PROPERTIES.md).

+Each device may have a set of **device specific** properties which exist only if there is a need to control some device specific features.
+In general clients should not care about the **device specific** properties.

 Different instances of the INDIGO **bus** can be connected in a hierarchical structure, but from a **driver** or a **client** point of view it is fully transparent.